 Second, Superhero’s pricing is incredibly affordable:

-- $0 brokerage to buy and sell US-listed exchange-traded funds (ETFs)
+- $0 brokerage to buy and sell US-listed exchange-traded funds (other fees may apply)

 - $0 brokerage to buy Australian-listed ETFs (and $5 to sell)